 Many mid-sized businesses struggle with achieving and maintaining PCI compliance.
-Some lack the necessary resources—technology or security staff, – while others struggle with the complex processes and technology involved.
+Some lack the necessary resources—technology or security staff—while others struggle with the complex processes and technology involved.

 Here are 3 easy steps to help you manage PCI compliance with limited resources.

-Identify and maintain PCI Scope
+1. Identify and maintain PCI Scope

-Implement and manage security solutions
+2. Implement and manage security solutions

+The second step is to implement and manage a security solution that fits your budget, while being comprehensive enough to address all PCI control requirements.
 Fortunately, there are many open source and cost-effective solutions that can be implemented with smaller budgets.
 Below are some examples of solutions that can help mid-sized companies easily comply and maintain compliance.
 Note that these are must-have software technologies for any mid-size company wishing to comply with PCI:

-Manage internal control audits
+3. Manage internal control audits

 The third step is managing your internal control mechanisms.
-Many businesses utilize excel spreadsheets for tracking and managing tasks for PCI control requirements, but this is highly ineffective and time consuming.
+Many businesses utilize Excel spreadsheets for tracking and managing tasks for PCI control requirements, but this is highly ineffective and time consuming.

-The best approach is to leverage a compliance management system which lists all PCI requirements and maps them to specific tasks assigned to personnel.
+The best approach is to leverage a compliance management system which lists all PCI security requirements and maps them to specific tasks assigned to personnel.
 This enables you to track recurring PCI tasks, and will make the recertification process relatively straightforward.

 It’s easy to get lost trying to find the best PCI compliance tools to help you manage your internal controls.
 A quick search online will give you an abundance of software solutions that can manage this task for you, and admittedly some of them do a decent job.
 However, they don’t offer a complete picture of your cyber risk exposure, in addition to helping you manage your compliance obligations.